Agnieszka-21/memory-game-cats/README.md

 ### Colour Scheme

 - __Orange (#f07b0d)__
-  - A warm color, often associated with fun, playfulness, and vitality, orange is the accent color in this web application.
+  - A warm colour, often associated with fun, playfulness, and vitality, orange is the accent colour in this web application.
-  - The linear background gradient that starts with orange at the top of the page and ends with dark maroon at the bottom has been created based on colors extrapolated from the giphy animation on the landing page, resulting in a coherent, warm, and inviting combo.
+  - The linear background gradient that starts with orange at the top of the page and ends with dark maroon at the bottom has been created based on colours extrapolated from the giphy animation on the landing page, resulting in a coherent, warm, and inviting combo.
-  - Orange has also been used for cards in the grid when their images are hidden, for card borders, and in the modal appearing at the end of the game when the user finds all pairs, accentuating a sense of playfulness, fun, and joy.
+  - Orange has also been used for cards in the grid when their images are hidden, for card borders, for button outlines (hover/focus) and in the modal appearing at the end of the game when the user finds all pairs, accentuating a sense of playfulness, fun, and joy.

 - __Maroon (#5a003b)__
-  - Used in the background, as a color for the closing icon in both modals, and also as text color on white backgrounds, this color creates not only sufficient contrast, but also connects multiple elements with the gradient background in a simple and minimalistic way.
+  - Used in the background, as a colour for the closing icon in both modals, and also as text colour on white backgrounds, maroon creates not only sufficient contrast, but also connects multiple elements with the gradient background in a simple and minimalistic way.

 - __White (#ffffff)__
-  - This is the color of most buttons, modal background, grid background, and a background for text on the noscript version of the page.
+  - This is the colour of the level buttons and grid buttons, modal background, grid background, as well as a background for text on the noscript version of the page and a background for text on the 404 error page.
-  - It provides an excellent contrast with maroon, and therefore was used as a color for the question mark icon on the landing page, as well as for text appearig on the dark maroon background.
+  - It provides an excellent contrast with both maroon and black, and therefore was used as a colour for the question mark icon on the landing page, as well as for longer text that would otherwise appear on the darker background.

 - __Black (#1e0311)__
   - Black has been used as box shadow on button-like elements and the main title to create an impression of depth, as well as for any text on bright background (white or orange).